 General advice for maintaining your engineered wood flooring includes keeping it regularly swept, clean, and dry.
 It’s recommended when sweeping to use either a hoover with a soft attachment or a soft broom to avoid marking your floors.
 When cleaning, a damp mop or cloth will suffice, as long as the flooring is completely dried afterwards.
 Because your floors have a real wood layer, be wary of excess moisture that will cause it to swell, so avoid using a steam mop and clean up any stains and spillages immediately.

-The beauty of engineered is that, due to its real wood layer and thickness, you can sand and refinish the floor if any notable damage comes to it.
+The beauty of engineered wood flooring is that, due to its real wood layer and thickness, you can sand and refinish the floor if any notable damage comes to it.
 However, the sanding process will differ depending on whether your flooring is lacquered or oiled.

 How To Care For Lacquered Floors